-- ExpressVPN Our #1 choice.
-Superfast, secure, and private network.
+- ExpressVPN Fast, secure, and private network.
 Instructions on setting up with OpenVPN and Tomato routers available on their website.
 Unblocks most censored, restricted, and geo-blocked sites with ease.
-Includes 30-day money back guarantee.

 - IPVanish OpenVPN configuration and set up files are easy to use.
 Strong encryption and security.

 - VyprVPN Choice of manual configuration or custom router app for Tomato.
 High-speed network but is a bit pricey.

 Best VPNs for Tomato Routers – at a glance

 We’ve compared the most important features for the top VPNs here.
 Prefer to read the in-depth reviews?
 Start with NordVPN – our #1 choice for Tomato Routers.

 |Ranking for Best VPNs for Tomato Routers